Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Highlights on the tour

-• Meet with local Japanese potters at their private studios, attend exclusive classes about various regional pottery styles and challenge yourself in various hands-on experiences by creating your own unique Japanese ceramic compositions.
+• Meet with local Japanese potters at their private studios, attend exclusive and professional classes about various regional pottery styles and challenge yourself in many hands-on experiences by working with different type of clays and creating your own un

-• Travel along the expert guidance of Emily Mallard and our local guides and expand your practical and theoretical knowledge in a tour exclusively tailored for pottery and Japanese art enthusiast.
+• Travel along the expert guidance of our local guides and expand your practical and theoretical knowledge in a tour exclusively tailored for pottery and Japanese Art enthusiast.

 • Travel off the beaten path and immerse yourself in the regional ceramic art scenes that Japan has to offer!
-Art galleries, kilns, gardens and scenic townscapes in Arita, Hagi, Mashiko, Bizen, Tamba, Ako are waiting to be discovered.
+Art galleries, kilns, gardens and scenic townscapes in Arita, Hagi, Mashiko, Bizen, Tamba, Ako, Karatsu are waiting to be discovered.

 ptl.DAY_THUMBNAIL